Saujanya-rajvanshi/THEORY/README.md

 <img width="776" height="438" alt="image" src="https://github.com/user-attachments/assets/2063a074-62e8-4962-9664-8add42d59036" />

-**Registers in the PCB**, it is a data structure.
+**Registers in the PCB** : it is a data structure.
 When a processes is running and it's time slice expires, the current value of process specific registers would be stored in the PCB and the process would be swapped out.
 When the process is scheduled to be run, the register values is read from the PCB and written to the CPU registers.
 This is the main purpose of the registers in the PCB.